A geometric multiscale model for the numerical simulation of blood flow in the human left heart: Numerical simulations

-In each subfigure of Figure \ref{O_vortex}, we show on the left the projection of the vorticity on the normal direction of a slice in the LV apico-basal direction; on the right the iso-contours of Q-criterion with $\mathbb Q(\bm u)=1500 \, \mathrm{ s}^{-2}$.
-Each subfigure represents a snapshot during early diastole.
+In each subfigure of Figure \ref{O_vortex}, we show the iso-contours of Q-criterion with $\mathbb Q(\bm u)=1000 \, \mathrm{ s}^{-2}$ on the top; the projection of the vorticity on the normal direction of a slice in the LV apico-basal direction on the bottom.
+Specifically, we focus on the region immediately under the MV section to better asses the formation of vortical structures during diastole.
 We observe the formation of shear layers on the leaflets of the MV producing different velocities on the two sides of the leaflets.
 Shear layers roll on MV leaflets and enter in the main cavity producing low-pressure circulation regions.
 The flow rotates in clockwise direction under the anterior leaflet, counterclockwise under the posterior, as shown in the projection of the vorticity in the slice's normal direction.
-This process characterizes the formation of the vortex ring that rolls through the MV leaflets (also shown in Figure \ref{Q_criterion}, box 4), with a higher velocity in the inner part with respect to the exterior part of the ring.
+This process characterizes the formation of the vortex ring that rolls through the MV leaflets (also shown in Figure \ref{Q_criterion}), with a larger velocity in the inner part with respect to the exterior part of the ring.
 Once the vortex is formed, it evolves towards the LV apex and it breaks into smaller coherent structures.
-Figure \ref{LH_streamline_4DflowMRI} shows the streamlines colored according to the velocity magnitude and we compare our numerical results with 4D flow MRI visualizations.
-Specifically, we refer to the 4D flow MRI data available in Figure 3C of the paper \cite{dyverfeldt_2015} and Figure 4 of the paper \cite{van_der_geest_2016} respectively.
+Figure \ref{LH_streamline_4DflowMRI} shows the vortex formation under the MV section via streamlines colored according to the velocity magnitude and a surface Line Integral Convolution (LIC) visualization.
+We compare our numerical results with 4D flow MRI visualizations available in Figure 3C of \cite{dyverfeldt_2015}, and Figure 4 of \cite{van_der_geest_2016}, respectively.
 The numerical simulation well predicts the high speed jet across the MV and the formation of vortical flow under its section described by the 4D flow MRI data during the E-wave peak.
-Thus, our model captures the formation and the dynamic of the vortex ring (also referred to as ``O vortex'' \cite{DMQ_2019, Chnafa_2014}) during diastole, a well studied cardiac hemodynamic feature whose characteristics and interactions with LV wall provide information about the diastolic function \cite{Ardvisson_2016, Kim_1995, Chnafa_2014, Mittal_review_2016}.
+Thus, our model captures the formation and the dynamics of the vortex ring (also referred to as ``O vortex'' \cite{DMQ_2019, Chnafa_2014}) during diastole, a well studied cardiac hemodynamic feature whose characteristics and interactions with the LV wall provide information about the diastolic function \cite{Ardvisson_2016, Kim_1995, Chnafa_2014, Mittal_review_2016}.